 Supporting Vulnerable Groups

 We believe that one of the barriers to learning for some of our more vulnerable pupils is the emotional issues they may face and the effect this has on their attitude to school.
 We prioritise the use of our Pupil Premium Grant to not only support pupils academically through focused literacy and numeracy interventions, but also to support them emotionally.
 Our Pastoral Care lead (Mrs Franklin) provides a mentoring service to our more vulnerable children, including those on PPG, increasing self esteem and improving their attitude to education.
 To analyse the effectiveness of this provision, we will undertake an annual pupil survey and we use our Jigsaw Resilience Screening Tool (REST).

 Supporting Curricular and Extra-curricular activities

 In order to narrow the gap for our PPG children, it is important that they have access to the same extra curricular activities and residential school visits as the rest of their peers.
-Pupil Premium is therefore used to fund extra-curricular activities and residential trips for those pupils who qualify for Free School Meals.
+Pupil Premium is therefore used to fund some extra-curricular activities and residential trips for those pupils who qualify for Free School Meals.
 We can also support parents by supplying branded uniform.
 Please contact firstname.lastname@example.org if your child is eligible for the Pupil Premium and you would like more information about the clubs or uniform offer.